keithzeng/blog/content/posts/prototype-selection.md

 There are couple methods address above issue

-1. better similarity metric
-1. better distance function
+1. better similarity metric or better distance function
 1. k-d trees or R-trees as storage
 1. reduction technique (prototype selection)